sohaibumr/automate_ML/readme.md

 ````
 pip install automate-ML
 ````
-The zip file of the library can also be downloaded or cloned:
+The package can also be downloaded or cloned using git:

 ````
 git clone https://github.com/sohaibumr/automate_ML.git